x-cellent/kubernetes-cluster-demo/README.md

 git clone https://github.com/x-cellent/kubernetes-cluster-demo
 ```
 - Create a domain for your cluster, otherwise you can use a gossip based domain

+kops employs DNS for discovery both inside and outside the cluster, so clients can reach the kubernetes API server.
+Therefore, We need to prepare somewhere to produce the appropriate DNS records before we can build a Kubernetes cluster with kops.

+For more information, take a look at [aws and dns congiguration](https://kops.sigs.k8s.io/getting_started/aws/)

 - Make sure to export your amazon credentials
 ```